IBS-International-Business-School/skib353_24a-group-research-project-report-skib353-template-2/GROUP RESEARCH PROJECT REPORT.md

 ## Reflection

-Our team effectively implemented Agile principles through structured weekly meetings and ongoing communication in a dedicated group chat.
-The meetings provided a platform to review progress, discuss challenges, and plan next steps, ensuring that everyone remained aligned and engaged.
+Our team effectively implemented Agile principles through structured weekly Sunday meetings and ongoing communication in a dedicated group chat.
+The meetings provided a platform to review progress, discuss challenges, and ensure that everyone remained aligned and engaged.
 The group chat served as a space for quick clarifications, sharing insights, and resolving questions, which kept the workflow efficient.

 Workload distribution was equitable, with all members contributing equally to the project.
-This balance ensured accountability and made sure that everyone was actively involved in the process.
 Open discussions during meetings encouraged critical thinking and allowed different perspectives to shape our decisions, ultimately improving the quality of our work.

-Despite these strengths, we encountered challenges such as occasional scheduling conflicts and the difficulty of balancing project tasks with other commitments.
+Despite these strengths, we encountered challenges, such as occasional scheduling conflicts.
 However, the team’s adaptability and proactive communication helped us navigate these obstacles effectively.
 For example, when a team member faced time constraints, others stepped in to provide support, ensuring that deadlines we set were met without compromising quality.

 By embracing Agile principles, we created a collaborative, flexible environment that not only overcame challenges but also enhanced the overall quality and efficiency of our work.